There is life after a stroke, with proper rehabilitative therapy

 Thrombectomy however requires a cath lab and hospitals which are equipped to perform thrombolysis can refer the patient to a thrombectomy centre for comprehensive stroke care once the emergency has been dealt with.

 India has 566 stroke centres (primary and comprehensive together), of which only 360 have thrombectomy facilities, most of which are in the private sector.
-Even after massive public awareness programmes, less than 50% of the patients recognise stroke signals .
-Thrombolysis rate in India is abysmally poor at less than 5% and even in the US, this is still less than 25%.
+Even after massive public awareness programmes, less than 50% of the patients recognise stroke signals.
+The thrombolysis rate in India is abysmally poor at less than 5% and even in the U.S., this is still less than 25%.
 There are also issues of some atypical presentations of stroke which physicians at the primary care fail to recognise, leading to delayed referrals

 “Maintaining a patient in a stroke unit where there are mandatory ICU protocols for prevention of complications of stroke like aspiration pneumonia and a team of neurologists, radiologists, interventional radiologists and nurses trained in stroke management for continuous evaluation gives the best outcome for patients.
 However, there are less than 300 such stroke units across the country and most are in the private sector, unaffordable to most patients.
 Unless more stroke units with endovascular thrombectomy facilities are established in government hospitals, especially the government medical colleges, we cannot hope to reduce the mortality and morbidity burden of stroke,” points out Dr. Shylaja.